GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 with a preference for a dark theme.

-Depending on whether the operating system is set to dark or light mode, the whole page appears light on dark, or vice versa, based on the user-agent stylesheet.
+Depending on whether the operating system is set to dark or light mode, the whole page appears light on dark, or vice versa, based on the user agent stylesheet.
 There is *no* additional developer-provided CSS involved to change the paragraph text or the background color of the page.